Jyothi181/Logic-Gates-using-LTspice/README.md

-# Basic-Gates-using-LT-Spice
+# Logic-Gates-using-LT-Spice
-Implementing Basic Gates in CMOS Logic using LT Spice Simulator
+This repository explains the implementation of Basic Gates in CMOS Logic using LT Spice Simulator.
+Logic gates include universal gates and basic gates.